5 Snake Repellents That Won’t Harm Pets or Leave a Harsh Chemical Smell

 Practice proper yard maintenance to eliminate shelter and food sources that attract snakes and rodents.
 Mow regularly, remove landscape debris promptly, and clean up fallen fruit and nuts beneath trees.

 Feed pets indoors, limit bird feeding, and cleanup pet and bird food spills.
 Don’t keep a year-round firewood pile that can also shelter snakes.
 Burn up all firewood before snakes become active in spring.
 Consider eliminating decorative landscape ponds and bird nest boxes, both of which can attract snakes.
-After removing snake habitat, snake repellent can help keep them away.
+After removing a snake’s habitat, a snake repellent for yards and gardens can help keep them away.

-• Snake repellents can get rid of snakes that are still in the area after cleaning up the landscape.
+• Snake repellents can drive away snakes that are still in the area after cleaning up the landscape.

 • Snake repellents keep snakes out by creating an unpleasant, unwelcome environment for them.